lorddaedra/django-magiclink/README.md

 The login email which includes the magic link needs to be configured.
 By default, a simple HTML template is used.
 You can override the template (see below)

 If this email template is not to your liking you can override the email templates (one for text and one for html).
-To do so you need to override the `MAGICLINK_EMAIL_TEMPLATE_NAME_TEXT` and `MAGICLINK_EMAIL_TEMPLATE_NAME_HTML` settings.
 If you override these templates the following context variables are available:

 * `{{ subject }}` - The subject of the email "Your login magic link"
 * `{{ magiclink }}` - The magic link URL